-A sample and a reference mirror form two arms of a Michelson interferometer.
-As the mirror is moved, the two beams from the sample and the reference arm interfere at a photodetector, forming a detector signal versus mirror position graph called an interferogram.
+In an FTIR machine, a sample and a reference mirror form two arms of a Michelson interferometer.
+As the reference mirror is moved, the two beams from the sample and the reference arm interfere at a photodetector, forming a detector signal versus mirror position graph called an interferogram.
 A complex Fourier transform is performed on the interferogram to acquire the real (reflection) and imaginary (absorption) IR spectra.

 One method to overcome the diffraction limit and achieve higher spatial resolution is to combine FTIR with tapping mode (TM) atomic force microscopy (AFM) to realize nano-FTIR.

-Based on an apertureless near-field optical microscope design (also known as scattering scanning near-field optical microscopy, or s-SNOM), nano-FTIR utilizes a modern broadband (white-light) laser source instead of a fixed-wavelength laser as would normally be used in s-SNOM.
-The sample arm of the Michelson interferometer is replaced by the light scattering from the tip-sample interface of the TM AFM.
+Based on an apertureless near-field optical microscope design (also known as scattering scanning near-field optical microscopy, or s-SNOM), nano-FTIR utilizes a modern broadband (white-light) laser source instead of a fixed-wavelength laser as is normally used for s-SNOM imaging.
+The sample arm of the Michelson interferometer is replaced by the light scattering from the tip-sample interface of the TM-AFM.

 In nano-FTIR, the tip is typically metal coated, and the excitation light polarized along the tip direction to exploit the high intensity of tip-enhanced near-field illumination.
 The near-field signal is measured optically by collecting the light scattered off the tip and using lock-in amplifiers to suppress the far-field signals.

 The spatial resolution of nano-FTIR is reported to be approximately equal to the tip radius, which typically is around a few tens of nanometers for metal-coated tips.
-This contrasts with PiF-IR where an even more confined near-field interaction provides a spatial resolution of ~ 5nm for a similarly shaped tip.
-The relatively poor resolution quoted for s-SNOM may not be a physical limitation of the technique but may be due to poorer SNR because of the lower power of the broadband laser source (compared to the sharply tuned laser source used for PiF-IR) and less efficient near-field detection methodology.
-Nano-FTIR suffers from the same low efficiency of light collection inherent to s-SNOM due to the limited numerical aperture of the collection optics and other factors.
+This contrasts with PiF-IR where an even more confined near-field interaction provides a spatial resolution of ~5 nm for a similarly shaped tip.
+The relatively poor resolution quoted for nano-FTIR may not be a physical limitation of the technique but may be due to poorer SNR because of the lower power of the broadband laser source (compared to the sharply tuned laser source used for PiF‑IR) and less efficient near-field detection methodology.
+Nano-FTIR suffers from the same low efficiency of light collection inherent to s-SNOM as described above.

 Nano-FTIR suffers some inherent power control and signal strength disadvantages due to the broadband white-light source used.
-As an example, one company offers nano-FTIR utilizing a state-of-the-art broadband mid-IR source which spans 670 to ~2000 cm-1 with an emission bandwidth of about 400 cm-1.
-This laser source generates an average power level of 1mW integrated over the bandwidth.
-1 If an IR spectrum with 10 cm-1 spectral resolution is desired, roughly 25 μW (or less due to loss from optics) of power is available at each point of the resolved spectrum.
-This pales when compared to as much as 5 mW of laser power that is available for each ~1 cm-1 bandwidth with the quantum cascade laser (QCL) utilized for PiF-IR .2 Per wavenumber, this means a QCL can generate three orders of magnitude higher power than the broadband laser used with nano-FTIR.
-Naturally this allows high SNR spectra with high resolution to be taken far more quickly with PiF-IR (in seconds) than with nano-FTIR (in tens of minutes).
+As an example, a commercial nano-FTIR utilizes a state-of-the-art broadband mid-IR source which spans 670 to ~2000 cm−1 with an emission bandwidth of about 400 cm−1.
+This laser source generates an average power level of 1 mW integrated over the bandwidth .
+If an IR spectrum with 10 cm−1 spectral resolution is desired, roughly 25 µW (or less due to loss from optics) of power is available at each point of the resolved spectrum.
+This pales when compared to as much as 5 mW of laser power that is available for each ~1 cm−1 bandwidth with the quantum cascade laser (QCL) utilized for PiF‑IR .
+Per wavenumber, this means a QCL can generate three orders of magnitude higher power than the broadband laser used with nano-FTIR.
+Even at the typical power of ~ 500 µW utilized for PiFM, the abundance of power allows high SNR spectra with high resolution to be taken far more quickly with PiF-IR (in seconds) than with nano-FTIR (in tens of minutes).